Fatiherik/About_my_account/README.md

 This GitHub account consists of personal projects together with the exercises, projects and notes within the framework of the courses I attended.
 The curriculums of the courses can be reached via links below.

-Pycoders - Python and Data Science Course https://www.pycoders.nl/syllabus/
+Pycoders - Python and Data Science Course/n https://www.pycoders.nl/syllabus/

 Codecademy (online) - Data Science Career Path